Spanish and Portuguese Graduate Admissions FAQs

 If your recommenders do not receive the link or have trouble uploading the letter, they should contact SLCL Graduate Student Services at firstname.lastname@example.org.

 We notify students (by emailed letter) as soon as we can.
 Because admissions is a “rolling” process, meaning that we continue to accept students until we have filled all of our available spots, it is unfortunately not possible to give you a set date by which you will hear from us.
 If you have not heard from us by mid-February, please feel free to write to the Director of Graduate Studies (email@example.com) to check the status of your application.

 Because we only accept as many students as we can support financially, there is very little cost to you to get an MA or PhD here.
 All students have a teaching assistantship, a research assistantship, a fellowship, or a combination of them and receive a stipend in the form of a monthly paycheck.
 Students are responsible for paying fees in the amount of approximately $500-$530 per semester, and these fees cover access to student services, such as the gym and the health center.

-The current academic year stipend for teaching assistants in our Department (Fall 2018-Spring 2019) is $ 17,439.
+The minimum stipend for teaching assistants for academic year 2021-2022 will be $19,300.
 It typically increases by a small percentage each year.

 Yes!
 Living in Champaign-Urbana is significantly cheaper than living in the areas where many of our peer institutions are located.
 Keep this in mind when you are comparing offers from other programs.
 We recommend that you look at a cost of living calculator to make an informed decision.
 Many are available free on the internet, and you can find some by Googling “cost of living calculator”.